nbudin/devise_cas_authenticatable/README.md

       # You can enable Single Sign Out, which by default is disabled.
       # config.cas_enable_single_sign_out = true

+      # If you don't want to use the username returned from your CAS server as the unique
+      # identifier, but some other field passed in cas_extra_attributes, you can specify
+      # the field name here.
+      # config.cas_user_identifier = nil

       # If you want to use the Devise Timeoutable module with single sign out,
       # uncommenting this will redirect timeouts to the logout url, so that the CAS can